Wilsthorpe, Lincolnshire

-Wilsthorpe is a village in the district of South Kesteven in the county of Lincolnshire, England.
+Wilsthorpe is a village in the civil parish of Braceborough and Wilsthorpe, in the South Kesteven district, in the county of Lincolnshire, England.
 It is situated approximately 6 mi north-east from Stamford and approximately 4 mi south from Bourne.
-The population is included in the civil parish of Braceborough and Wilsthorpe.

-Originally a Chapelry in Greatford parish, Wilsthorpe was created a civil parish in 1866 and lasted until 1931 when it was abolished to create the civil parish of Braceborough and Wilsthorpe.
+Wilsthorpe was formerly a chapelry in Greatford parish, in 1866 Wilsthorpe became a separate civil parish, on 1 April 1931 the parish was abolished and merged with Braceborough to form "Braceborough and Wilsthorpe.
+In 1921 the parish had a population of 60.